f4hem/charm/README.md

 Provider - an application(rather "platform") that implements some API and has OAuth2.a interface to authorize Clients.

 Token - random string, identifies relationship between Client and User.
 Token is united entity of code(from Authorization flow), refresh_token and access_token.
 When token is expired you use it with client credentials to obtain new token.

+Authorization process in #OAuth2a:

+Client redirects user to 'PROVIDER/charm/authorize' URL with following parameters:
+* client_id (required)
+Identificator of your application
+* scope (optional)
+Useful if scopes of your application are agile and User chooses what to allow and what to deny.
+* valid_thru (optional)
+This parameter specifies for how many seconds you need to have access to User's Resources.
+This is different from expire_at - when Token gets invalid authorization is just removed and you will need to ask authorization again
+* display (optional)
+Any Provider-specific data, for example how page should be rendered - popup|page
+* state (optional)
+Any arbitary string, will be sent back on Client's redirect_uri.
+Should be used to prevent CSRF attack(send random value and save it in user's session. when he is back check equality).

+User clicks either Accept or Reject.
+If User has granted authorization for your application:
+* if response_type is 'code'
+Provider creates a new *EXPIRED* token for your Client that gives access to Resources.
+User is redirected back to your application with following parameters:
+* token
+That token is already expired and you just need to refresh it right away.
+Use steps for refreshing described below.
+* scope
+Scopes accepted by User.
+* state
+Arbitary string you sent in authorization URL.

+* if response_type is 'token'
+You will get token(not expired), state(if used) and expire_at params on your redirect_uri in hashbang(#). location.hash is not sent on server-side thus you will need to extract it with javascript and then use.

+Every Client has 1 redirect_uri, 1 scope and 1 response_type.
+They are defined in settings of application and cannot be changed during authorization process(scope can be adjusted if it's not "fixed").

+2.